raghavmalhotra/reactShoppingCart/README.md

 ## Installation

-To install the cart component, simply clone this repository and run the following command in the root directory:
+To install the cart component, clone this repository and run the following command in the root directory:

 ```
 npm install

 ## Usage

-To use the cart component in your project, simply import it and use it in your React component:
+To use the cart component in your project, import it and use it in your React component:
 import { Cart } from './src/components/Cart';

 const App = () => {